seohyun27/seohyun27/README.md

 ### Hi there!✨

-I'm Seohyun Kim.
-I am a student at **Yeungnam University** in Korea.
-I am currently learning📚 computer engineering.
-The programming languages I have learned so far are Python, C and C++.
-I am interested in AI and IoT.
+I'm Seohyun Kim, a student at **Yeungnam University** in Korea.
+I'm currently studying📚 computer engineering.
+So far, I've learned programming languages such as Python, C, C++ and Java.
+I'm especially interested in algorithms and web programming.

+My dream is to become a developer who collaborates with people from various fields and exchanges diverse perspectives.
+I'm always open to connecting and communicating with others!🌱🌱

 E-mail : canna7610@gmail.com

 <!--